 - Now sound activity is taking place all the time your brain or auditory processing systems are not as likely to create a tinnitus sound to fill the vacuum.

 - Improving your ability to hear and communicate effectively with others will improve your overall quality of life and reduce stress thus removing another potential trigger for your tinnitus.

 - The Combination style of hearing aids not only improve your hearing they can give you the flexibility to listen to a range of sounds (masking, relaxing and attention refocusing) that can help with your tinnitus treatment.

 The short answer again is yes, not necessarily in terms of brand, but our experience is the “open behind the ear” style is normally the best for people with tinnitus.

 As mentioned above it is certainly worth considering the use of modern digital combination style hearing aids that give you the flexibility to the sounds provided by the hearing aid manufacturers, and the specialist 3D and attention refocusing sounds from Tinnitus Tunes.

 Blue-tooth enabled hearing aids mean you can send Tinnitus Tunes sounds from your music player or smart phone direct to your hearing aids - magic!

 Does fitting & “tuning” of the hearing aid make a difference?

-Yes and it is important that the person fitting your hearing aid has experience of setting up a hearing aid to help people with tinnitus.
+Yes and it is important the person fitting your hearing aid has experience of setting up a hearing aid to help people with tinnitus.